pehhuishi/strangerdungeon/README.md

 ## Assumption
 - The only API to be used is [http://www.dnd5eapi.co/](http://www.dnd5eapi.co/)
 - The site needs to be mobile-responsive
-- Provide a glance information of the class, full information will be redirected to a more comprehensive page
+- Provide a glance information of the class, full information will be redirected to a more comprehensive website
 - API only provides with text bases information

 ## Used in this site